-An effective training plan assists employees and volunteers in understanding organizational policy, and gives staff members the ‘why’ related to the spirit and purpose behind policy.
-Effective training in child-serving contexts addresses risk while mindful of mission.
+An effective training plan assists employees and volunteers in understanding organization policy, and gives staff members the ‘why’ related to the spirit and purpose behind policy.
+Effective training in organization contexts addresses risk while mindful of mission.

 Assessment of Policies